 Here, we'll meet with a local forger at a remote beach.
 We'll walk the shore, uncovering native superfoods, including the seaweed that grows abundantly in the Atlantic’s pristine waters.
-Join us later for a seashore feast prepared by Kerry-Ann.
-She'll combine modern flavors with the best local produce and your foraged favorites.

 Killarney National Park

 Killarney National Park is the jewel in Kerry’s crown.
 Our adventure takes us into the park's heart today as we journey north.
-Visit Muckross House on the shores of Lough Leane and enjoy a tour on the lake in a traditional boat, soaking up the marvelous views across some of Ireland’s highest mountains.
+Visit Muckross House on the shores of Lough Leane and enjoy a tour of the lake in a traditional boat, soaking up the marvelous views across some of Ireland’s highest mountains.